 10 Must-Have Gifts for Healthy Kids

-If you're like me, the holidays always tend to sneak up on you.
-I tend to over-analyze my purchase decisions, and sometimes my hesitation leads to complete inaction 🤦 I don't want you to feel that stress also, so here is a list of some great developmental and gross motor toys/gifts that parents AND children will love!
+This year the holidays have literally snuck up behind me, and now I feel like I'm in a crazy rush to get everything done in time.
+If you're like me, you second-guess your purchases and go through a mental workout for each one that isn't unlike a Jeopardy round.
+I don't want you to feel that stress also, so here is a list of some great developmental and gross motor toys/gifts that parents AND children will love!
 Below are some of the top items that I use both as a pediatric physical therapist and as a mom :)

 As an Amazon Associate I may earn commissions from qualifying purchases from Amazon.com.

 Sometimes it can be tough trying to come up with a gift for newborns/young infants, but the best gifts are investments in their future!
 Setting these little ones up for success needs to start immediately, and what better way to do that than making sure the parents (and grandparents) are at the top of their game.
 These online programs were created with parents, caregivers, and childcare providers in mind.
-Since 2020 has thrown us all multiple curveballs, being able to have access to these programs on-demand and from the couch is invaluable (hello, sweatpants and NO germ exposure!)
+Since life is still unpredictable -hello COVID, your welcome has more than expired- being able to have access to these programs on-demand and from the couch is invaluable.
 In addition, you have the ability to ask me anything!
 We all know that having a baby involves constant worry and questions, so you're able to schedule a time to meet one-on-one with me to put all your concerns at ease!

 *Side note: 'gross motor' does NOT mean an engine spewing oil like my husband thought; 'gross motor' is simply the large muscle groups in your body; 'motor planning' is your brain telling those muscles what to do in the correct sequence.

-These are just a few of the items that you can buy to maximize development in children, but there are also oodles of opportunities for free developmental play (another post for another day)!
+This guide is just to start some ideas brewing.
+I could keep going for days and days, but we're all busy and need to just check some items off that list!
+In addition to these items you can buy to maximize development in children, there are also oodles of opportunities for free developmental play (another post for another day)!
 The important thing is to get kids to engage, explore, and embrace their environment, and in turn, their full potential!
 Let me know what you think of these ideas, and post your favorite gross motor/movement gifts!

 P.S.
 If you need more ideas, hit up these awesome guides and lists of other faves!